Frequently asked questions

 Can I look at private sector properties if that's my first choice?

-Yes, but make sure you've accepted an unconditional offer first and don't view properties alone.
-Don't sign a contract without viewing the property and make sure you understand the contract.
-We can help you find private sector accommodation with our househunting events.
+Yes, but make sure you’ve accepted an unconditional offer first.
+Don’t sign a contract without viewing the property and make sure you understand the terms of the agreement.
+We can help you find good quality, safe private sector accommodation that meets snug standards.
+Apply for private sector accommodation via our website for more information.

-Is it possible to view my accommodation before accepting my offer?
+Is it possible to view my halls of residence before accepting my offer?

 Yes.
-All the information you need for viewing your allocated residence will be included in your offer email.
+All the information you need for viewing your allocated residence will be included in your online room offer.

 If you'd like to view some of our halls of residence, visit our open days – where you'll get a taste of what life is like living in university accommodation.
 If you can't make one of our open days, contact us and we'll put you in touch with the accommodation manager or landlord of the property you'd like to visit to arrange a convenient time to view the property.